ESA-eodashboards/eodashboard-narratives/WF-story.md

 * **Optical satellites**, such as Copernicus Sentinel-2, Landsat, and MODIS, capture multispectral imagery that clearly distinguishes water from land, taking advantage of water’s unique spectral signature, which strongly absorbs radiation in the near-infrared and shortwave infrared bands.

 * **Radar satellites**, equipped with synthetic aperture radar (SAR), such as Copernicus Sentinel-1, RADARSAT, and TerraSAR-X, operate independently of illumination or cloud cover, allowing monitoring of the surface after flooding events and becoming an indispensable tool for flood mapping.
+While optical and radar satellite data provide complementary insights for flood detection and mapping, efficiently processing these large volumes of EO data can be challenging, particularly for timely disaster response.

+This is where dedicated platforms and tools, such as [WASDI](https://www.wasdi.cloud/), come into play, streamlining access, processing, and analysis of satellite imagery for practical flood monitoring applications.

 ## The WASDI Platform
 **Streamlining flood analysis**